HAC716C Fundamentals of Radioactivity (2 ECTS)

 • Fission reaction and fission products

-• Radioactive decay chains:
+• Radioactive decay:

 • Radioactive families:

-• Case of families with natural decline
+• Cases of families with natural population decline

-• Special role of radon
+• The unique role of radon

-• Applications in geochemical dating methods
+• Applications of geochemical dating methods

 • Inventory of radioactive phenomena: